-Table 1 provides allocations of the annual operations along with authorized aircraft type by operator.
-IOA previously issued for the Park terminates on the effective date of this ATMP.
+Table 1 provides allocations of the operations authorized per year along with authorized aircraft type by operator.
+IOA previously issued for the Park and Timbisha Shoshone tribal lands terminates on the effective date of this ATMP.

 Table 1.
 Air Tour Operations and Aircraft Type by Operator